dhruvarora989/Arnold-Schwarzenegger-Tribute-Page/readme.md

 You can see the project live at the following link: https://dhruvarora989.github.io/Arnold-Schwarzenegger-Tribute-Page/

-And also my first ever project in web development.
+And also my first ever project in the web development.

 Enjoy!